openeuler-mirror/fastblock/monitor/README.md

     "election_master_key": "fastblock_monitor_election"
 }
 ```
-you don't need to start an extra etcd cluster, we start an embeded etcd server.
+you don't need to start an extra etcd cluster, we start an embedded etcd server.

 ### cluster